Sinacam/interface/README.md

 INTERFACE(interface&&(*(std::vector<interface>&, interface*(*)[10]))(), this_is_fine);
 ````

-`interface` refers to the type itself within its definition.
+`interface` refers to the type itself within its definition, similar to `this`.

 ````c++
 using bad_signature = void(std::map<string, interface>);